zwets/unfasta/README.md

 ##### Header line syntax

 The header line must start with `>`, immediately followed by the _sequence identifier_.
 The sequence identifier must contain no whitespace.
-NCBI [specifies](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format) additional constraints on the sequence identifier, summarised [here](http://io.zwets.it/blast-cmdline-ref/#about-sequence-identifiers), and allows the sequence identifier to consist of multiple concatenated sequence identifiers[^1].
+NCBI [specifies](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format) additional constraints on the sequence identifier, summarised [here](http://io.zwets.it/blast-cmdline-ref/#about-sequence-identifiers), and allows the sequence identifier to consist of multiple concatenated sequence identifiers[\*](#footnotes).
 The sequence identifier may be followed by whitespace followed by a _sequence title_ consisting of arbitrary text.

 ##### Sequence line syntax

 The sequence line can syntactically contain any character except newline (which terminates it).
 However to be semantically valid it must contain only characters defined by IUPAC, and listed in the [NCBI Blast Specification](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml).
 Note that `uf` does not check the validity of the characters in the input FASTA file but copies them verbatim to stdout, removing only whitespace.
 Use the `uf-valid` filter to check sequence validity.

 #### Unfasta *is* FASTA